apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 is written to disk with these files, but there are a few scenarios that can take place where data will be unencrypted, even with the crypto service enabled.

-### Sorted WALs

-If a tablet server is killed with WALs enabled, Accumulo will create temporary sorted WALs during recovery that are unencrypted.
-These files will only contain recent data that has not been compacted but will be written to the disk unencrypted.
-Once recovery is finished, these unencrypted files will be removed.

 ### Data in Memory & Logs

 For queries, data is decrypted when read from RFiles and cached in memory.
 This means that data is unencrypted in memory